Carbon Reduction Plan 🌱

 The Paris Agreement, a legally binding international treaty on climate change, was adopted by 196 Parties, including the UK, at COP21.
 The goal of the treaty is to limit global warming to below 2 degrees, preferably 1.5 degrees Celsius.
 To achieve this goal, countries aim to reach global peaking to GHG emissions as soon as possible to achieve a climate neutral world by mid-century (2050).

 Additionally, to stabilise global temperatures, emissions of long-lived gases like CO2 must be reduced to Net Zero.
-Therefore, the purpose of this CRP is to provide an overview of how ICC aims to become Net-Zero in line with the Paris Agreement.
+Therefore, the purpose of this CRP is to provide an overview of how Interact aims to become Net-Zero in line with the Paris Agreement.

 Policy Statement

 Interact understands the importance of increasing environmental awareness and the critical need to address the climate emergency.
 The Company has been working on the projects stated within this policy to contribute to global Net Zero emission targets.
-Our long-term aspiration is to have zero carbon emissions for scope 1 and 2 and minimal carbon for scope 3, which may be offset to obtain carbon neutrality.
+Our long-term aspiration is to have zero carbon emissions for scope 1 and 2 and minimise carbon emissions for scope 3, which may be offset to obtain carbon neutrality.
 To achieve our goals, there must be a shift in culture across the business to a greater awareness and acceptance of responsibility for carbon emissions.
 This shift will be attained if there are strong and visible institutional aspirations, actions, and incentives.

 We are passionate about understanding the impact our decisions and activities have on the environment and communities across the UK.